This is a server-to-server MFT large file transfer use case for moving whole company data sets during a business acquisition.

 A utilities company specialising in renewable energy needed to move very large files over long distances.
 They were acquiring businesses around the world including South America and Africa.

 With files measuring over a terabyte, IT were writing data to disk and then shipping it to the head office in Norway.
-It was then taken to the data centre where it was uploaded to the server.
+It was then taken to the data center where it was uploaded to the server.

 This was time intensive and costly.
 From start to finish, the process took over a week to get the data from A to B. Security was a concern too; theft or a shipping incident could result in a breach of that valuable data.